ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 16 And he causes all, the small and the great, and the rich and the poor, and the free men and the slaves, to be given a mark on their right hand or on their forehead,
 > 17 and he provides that no one will be able to buy or to sell, except the one who has the mark, either the name of the beast or the number of his name.
 > 18 Here is wisdom.
 Let him who has understanding calculate the number of the beast, for the number is that of a man; and his number is six hundred and sixty-six.

+**Revelation 13 Summary**

+***In Chapter 13, John*** sees a beast rising out of the sea with ten horns and seven heads, receiving power, throne, and authority from the dragon.
+The world marvels and worships the beast, who speaks blasphemies and makes war with the saints for forty-two months (*vv.
+1–8*).
+A second beast rises from the earth, performing signs and directing the world to worship the first beast.
+He creates an image of the beast, causes those who refuse to worship it to be killed, and enforces a mark on all people so that no one can buy or sell without it (*vv.
+11–17*).
+The chapter closes with the famous call for wisdom: the number of the beast is 666 (*v.
+18*).

+***Christ is presented as*** the one whose true authority stands in contrast to the counterfeit power of the beasts, and whose people remain written in the book of life of the Lamb slain (*vv.
+8*).

+***Believers should*** demonstrate endurance and faithfulness, resist deception and coerced worship, and remain loyal to Christ despite pressure or persecution (*vv.
+10, 18*).

 **The Lamb and the 144,000 on Mount Zion** *(14:1-5)*